Échauffour

 Échauffour (/fr/) is a commune in the Orne department in north-western France.

 Geography

 The commune is on the borders of the country of Ouche and the campaign of Alençon.
 Its village is 4.5 km northwest of Sainte-Gauburge-Sainte-Colombe, 9 km north-east of Merlerault, 11 km south-east of Gacé and 20 km west of L'Aigle.

+Échauffour is made up of the following collection of villages and hamlets, Les Déserts, Verdain, Le Gros Chêne, Échauffour, Le Fresne, La Thirardière, Fumeçon, La Gervisière, Launay des Haies and Le Choisel.

 Covering 3,314 hectares, the territory of Échauffour is the largest in the canton of Merlerault.

 The Commune is one of 27 communes that make up the Natura 2000 protected area of Bocages et vergers du sud Pays d'Auge.

+The river Risle flows through the commune.
+In addition the Touques river flows through the commune.
+In addition 4 streams traverse the commune, Ruisseau du Vieux Bourg, Ruisseau du Choisel, Ruisseau du Bois Guimon and Ruisseau du Mesnil Cher.

 Name

 The name of the locality is attested in the forms Escalfo in 1050 and Scalfou around 1053.
 The toponym would be linked to the presence of lime kilns: ès chaufours (former French: "in the lime kilns").
 It can also be derived from the old French cracked ("split, burst") crazy ("beech").